deanasheehan/influxanalytics/README.md

 ### Spark Streaming
 - - Like the Activate Detection without the Training BUT using stream in and out in some way

+# TODO
+- Instances Detail to show all enabled actions.
+For forecast only one, for MAD then Train and then Train + Detect